 JITC Mission Statement

 Unfortunately, most non-Orthodox Jews and non-Jews have a very negative perception of Orthodox Jews and Judaism.
-When they think of Orthodoxy, they think things like backwards, repressed, outdated, sexist, and anti-scientific.
+When they think of Orthodoxy, words like backwards, repressed, outdated, sexist, and anti-scientific often come to mind.
 Scandals that reinforce these misconceptions hit the papers all too often.
 Popular movies, books, and TV shows repeat negative stereotypes about religious Jewish people and their lifestyles.
 (The hole in the sheet, anyone?)

 This is the battle that Jew in the City has been fighting since 2007.
-Through YouTube videos, blogs, Q&A’s, and articles in traditional print media, Jew in the City (through its founder, Allison Josephs and a group of volunteers) publicizes the message that Orthodox Jews can be funny, approachable, educated, pro-women and open-minded—and that Orthodox Judaism links the Jewish people to a deep and beautiful heritage that is just as relevant today as it ever was.
+Our mission?
+To break down stereotypes about religious Jews and offer a humorous, meaningful look into Orthodox Judaism.
+Jew in the City is reshaping the way society views Orthodox Jews and Judaism through social media, corporate cultural diversity training seminars, lectures, and consulting services.
+The JITC team publicizes the message that Orthodox Jews can be funny, approachable, educated, pro-women and open-minded—and that Orthodox Judaism links the Jewish people to a deep and beautiful heritage that is just as relevant today as it ever was.

 Allison Josephs, Founder/Director, JITC

-Allison has been involved in the field of Jewish Outreach for over a dozen years, teaching and lecturing, working at Partners in Torah, Sinai Retreats, and NCSY, and is the Partner in Torah mentor to actress Mayim Bialik.
+Allison Josephs has been involved in the field of Jewish Outreach for over fifteen years, working at Partners in Torah, Sinai Retreats, and NCSY, and is the Partner in Torah mentor to actress Mayim Bialik.
 She was named one of NJOP’s Top Ten Jewish Influencers in 2012 and was one of the Jewish Week’s 36 under 36 in 2013.
-Allison has been quoted or written about in numerous publications, including The Wall Street Journal, The Daily Beast, Huffington Post, and Yahoo News.
+Allison has been quoted or written about in numerous publications, including The Wall Street Journal, CNN, The Daily Beast, Huffington Post, and Yahoo News.

 Rabbi Jack Abramowitz, Educational Correspondent